 WordPress For Education, Schools And Universities

-Therefore, it’s tremendously important that these sites are reliable and sturdy in times of high traffic, work flawlessly to create a great multisite environment, scalable for institutions looking to grow and become more accessible, and adaptable to the various needs of different institutions.
+Therefore, it’s tremendously important that these sites are reliable and sturdy in times of high traffic, work flawlessly to create a great multisite environment, are scalable for institutions looking to grow and become more accessible, and can adapt to the various needs of different institutions.
 For universities, WordPress can be an invaluable resource.

 Out of the box, WordPress is a high-performance platform with powerful media management, tremendous customizability, and high-level security.
-WordPress can be scaled to deliver a sophisticated design with complex architecture for use by a global brand, school or university.
+WordPress can be scaled to deliver a sophisticated design with complex architecture for use by a global brand, school, or university.

 Adaptability & Flexibility

-One benefit of WordPress is its flexibility and adaptability to meet anyone’s needs.
-With thousands of themes and plugins to choose from, it’s easy to tailor your site to your needs without even touching the core.
+Another benefit of WordPress is its flexibility and adaptability, helping it meet just about anyone’s needs.
+With thousands of themes and plugins to choose from, it’s easy to tailor your site to your needs without even touching the core code.
 Many of these plugins were created for and by higher education institutions.

 WordPress for Departments and Colleges (Multisites)

 You’ll likely need numerous sites tailored to different types of users: students (prospective and current), professors, administration, alumni, faculty, and staff.
-However, all those different sites and branches can cause some serious confusion.
-WordPress makes the management easy.
+All those different sites and branches can cause some serious confusion.
+However, WordPress makes managing them all easy.

-A number of advanced settings and configurations allow you to make quick changes to all your sites at once using an interface that allows you to edit multiple sites simultaneously.
-Finally, you’ll only need to upgrade the site once; no need to spend time upgrading each individual site.
+A number of advanced settings and configurations allow you to make other quick changes to all of your sites at once, using an interface that allows you to edit multiple sites simultaneously.
+Finally, you’ll only need to upgrade WordPress once; there’s no need to spend time upgrading each individual site.

 Content Governance & User Permissions

 Yet developing hundreds of brand-new themes and individual sites would be virtually impossible with Texas A&M AgriLife’s resources.
-Using multisite empowers AgriLife’s various agencies and clients to quickly and easily set up WordPress sites and customize them with pre-selected and vetted themes and plugins.
+Using multisite empowers its various agencies and clients to quickly and easily set up WordPress university sites, and customize them with pre-selected and vetted themes and plugins.